atomisthq/docs/docs/automations/graphql.md

 automation client.
 To execute queries the client provides two distinct methods on `GraphClient`.
 A `GraphClient` is available from the `HandlerContext`.

-`executeQuery` can be used to run a GraphQL query from a `string` instance.
+You can use `executeQuery` to run a GraphQL query from a `string` instance.
-Alternatively, queries can be stored in `*.graphql` files and loaded from those files for running queries.
-This is provided by the `executeQueryFromFile` method.
+Alternatively, you can can use the `executeQueryFromFile` method to load and run queries stored in `*.graphql` files.

 !!! note
-    Externalizing queries makes is possible to generate types for the use within your TypeScript code.
-More on that in a later section.
+    Externalizing queries makes it possible to generate types for use in your TypeScript code.
+More on that later.

-In the following example we want to query for pushes and see all corresponding continuous integration builds.
+The following example shows you how to query for pushes and see all corresponding continuous integration builds.

-First we start by creating the query.
-Here we use a variable and a predicate to match only failed builds.
-For this example we store assume the query is saved in a file called `pushesWithFailedBuilds.graphql`.
+Start by creating the query.
+The sample query includes a variable and a predicate that matches only failed builds.
+This example assumes the query is saved in a file called `pushesWithFailedBuilds.graphql`.

 ```graphql